Friday, December 26, 2014

 New name for Villa Vera

-As you motor up this inlet, on the west-side of Isla you will pass a number of restaurants and bars all with a dock to tie up your dinghy should you wish to investigate this area later.
+As you motor up this inlet, on the west side of Isla, you will pass several restaurants and bars, all with a dock to tie up your dinghy should you wish to investigate this area later.

-It is a large facility complete with traveling boat lift, fuel docks, restaurant, bar, and hotel.
+It is a large facility complete with a travelling boat lift, fuel docks, restaurant, bar, and hotel.
 This marina is very well protected from severe weather and is a favourite hiding place for boats during hurricanes.

 Big yachts at Puerto Isla Mujeres